-Why Do We Self-sabotage Romantic Relationships?
+Why Do We Self-Sabotage Romantic Relationships?

-Counselor Meghna Prabhu, a psychotherapist and member of the APA, explains why do we self-sabotage romantic relationships, “Even though the triggers for self-sabotage may vary, it all comes down to one thing – not opening up emotionally and building an intimate relationship.”
+Counselor Meghna Prabhu, a psychotherapist and member of the APA, also explains why we self-sabotage romantic relationships, “Even though the triggers for self-sabotage may vary, it all comes down to one thing – not opening up emotionally and building an intimate relationship.”

 Related Reading: How To Watch Out For The Relationship Red Flags – Expert Tells You